To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-The Labrador Retriever also has a thick otter-like tail which proves particularly efficient as a rudder when swimming in the water.
-This thick and powerful tail is rather wide at the base of the dog and tapers to a tip at the end, even the Labrador Retriever’s tail is covered with its thick and water resistant coat.
+The Labrador Retriever also has a thick otter-like tail which is efficient as a rudder when swimming in the water.
+This thick and powerful tail is wide at the base and tapers to a tip at the end, even the Labrador Retriever’s tail is covered with its thick and water resistant coat.

-Size and Weight
+Size And Weight

 While the colors of their coats may change the standard for the size and weight of the breed does not.
-According to the American Kennel Club’s regulations, the Labrador Retriever should measure in at the withers at 22 ½ to 24 ½ inches if it is a male and 21 ½ to 23 ½ inches as a female.
+According to the American Kennel Club’s regulations, the Labrador Retriever should measure in at the withers at 22 ½ to 24 ½ inches tall if it is a male and 21 ½ to 23 ½ inches tall as a female.

 How Smart Is My Lab?

 Though the Labrador Retriever is a particularly smart breed of dog the idea that this knot is related to the amount of knowledge that a dog picks up is simply a myth.
 This large bump on the dogs head is actually the occipital bone which can be more prominent in both breeds and individual dogs.

-Labs are “Pleasers”
+Labs Are “Pleasers”

 Overall Labrador Retrievers are known for being well-balanced and friendly dogs.
 They possess the skill and versatility to be working dogs as well as service dogs and just good companions.
 Unlike some other breeds the Labrador Retriever is not well known for being territorial, aggressive or nervous and they are “pleasers” by nature which makes them particularly adaptable as dogs who serve their communities.

-Is a Lab Retriever the Right Dog For You?
+Is A Lab Retriever The Right Dog For You?

-The Labrador Retriever is not the right breed for everyone, in fact if you’re looking for a dog to lounge around all day with you this is most definitely not the breed for you!
-But if you are looking for a dog who will provide you with companionship on your daily walks, a good laugh or two when that huge otter like tail sweeps everything off the coffee table and a wow of amazement as it retrieves that ball for the fiftieth time, then the Labrador Retriever could be the right dog for you.
+The Labrador Retriever is not the right breed for everyone.
+If you’re looking for a dog to lounge around all day, this is definitely not the breed for you!
+But if you are looking for a dog who will provide companionship on your daily walks, a good laugh or two when that huge otter-like tail sweeps everything off the coffee table and a wow of amazement as it retrieves that ball for the fiftieth time, then the Labrador Retriever could be the right dog for you.